rock-himanshu/Node-Assignments/Weather-Forecasting/Readme.md

 This project is being inspired by Indian Farmer hardwork.
-This project can be used for creating smart Green-house for temperature and vegition contol.
+This project can be used for developing smart-Green-house for temperature and vegition contol with alert system.
 --------------------------
  project Part 1:(IOT Based)
 --------------------------